 The one who blindly agrees with you just so you are happy, or the one who is only happy if you do things the way they want, such a person is not your friend because true friendships are forged in freedom and thrive on a sense of equality.
 Any relationship where one person is constantly on his or her toes to please the other person, will one day fall apart.
 Without fail.
 Because it’s not practical and soon it’ll get very tiring.
 Agreeing to disagree is how two friends end any undesirable argument.

 I don’t mean to make sweeping generalizations but I’ve observed that, compared to men, women are generally better at keeping lifelong friendships.
-When two male friends meet, they may talk a great deal about sports, politics, automobiles, gadgets, business ideas etc. but little about themselves, about things going on in their lives, stuff that’s really bothering them.
+When two male friends meet, they may talk a great deal about sports, politics, automobiles, gadgets, business ideas etc. but little about themselves, about things going on in their lives and the stuff that’s really bothering them.

-Two very good male friends can meet, watch a game of cricket for a day over a few drinks, and not speak a sentence to each other.
+Two very good male friends can meet up, watch a game of cricket for a day over a few drinks, and not speak a sentence to each other.
 They may feel temporarily fulfilled.
-But, when they go home after meeting, little healing has taken place because they got nothing off their chest.
+But, when they go home afterwards, little healing has taken place because they got nothing off their chests.